 To completely understand the working of PCB antennas, one must have some knowledge of Impedance matching and resonance circuits.
 In simple terms, to achieve maximum efficiency, the source impedance and load impedance must have to be equal.

-Want to make it clear of all in one article?
+Want to make it clear all in one article?
 Well, let's learn the ABC first.

-To understand the working of PCB antennas, one must have knowledge of different types of PCB antennas. we will discuss them one by one below.
+A high-frequency PCB is developed from antennas and PCB antennas are embedded in it.
+To understand the workings of PCB antennas, one must know different types of antennas. we will discuss them one by one below.

 a- The Loop antenna

-As the loop antenna has a directional pattern, it is used to find out the transmitter also called radio direction finding (RDF).
+As the loop antenna has a directional pattern, it is used to find the transmitter also called radio direction finding (RDF).
 To resonate at the operating frequency, one must attach a capacitor in parallel with the antenna.
-As discussed earlier, an impedance matching network is essential to achieve maximum efficiency.
+As discussed earlier, an impedance-matching network is essential to achieve maximum efficiency.

 b- The Patch antenna